logrusorgru/cxo/intro/split/README.md

 For the example, the MaxObjectSiz reduced to 1024 - the lowest possible bound of the limit.
-Actually, data saved with prefix (4 bytes) that decribes length of the data.
+Actually, data saved with prefix (4 bytes) that describes length of the data.

 The example loads files from fielsystem and stores them in CXO.
 And after,